smikhalevski/tokenizer-dsl/README.md

 Rules define how tokens are emitted when successfully read from the input by readers.

-The most basic rule only declares a reader that must be used:
+The most basic rule only defines a reader:

 ```ts
 import {Rule} from 'tokenizer-dsl';